|

-Most people broadly understand the nature of a prenuptial agreement [see our short guide].
+Most people broadly understand the nature of a prenuptial agreement.
 Fewer, however, have encountered the term ‘postnuptial agreement’ or ‘postnup’.

-As the name suggests, whereas a prenuptial agreement, or ‘prenup’, is a written agreement entered into before your marriage, a postnuptial agreement takes place at any time afterwards.
+As the name suggests, whereas a prenuptial agreement, or ‘prenup’, is a written agreement entered into before your marriage, a postnuptial agreement occurs at any time afterwards.
 Like a prenup, a postnup should detail your joint assets and explain how they will be divided should you get divorced.

 Are postnups legally binding?

 Many couples find it surprising that, as with prenups, postnups are not legally binding in England and Wales.
-However, the court will always consider them very carefully, and a postnup should be upheld if the court is satisfied that certain conditions are met, namely:
+However, the court always considers them very carefully.
+The court should uphold the terms of a postnup if satisfied that certain conditions are met, namely:

 - both of you understood the implications of the agreement, and it was entered into voluntarily and without duress;